 Figure 6.
-Longitudinal measurement and analysis of resistant starch-induced shifts in gut microbiota and short-chain fatty acids (SCFAs).
+Analysis of resistant starch-induced dynamical response in murine gut microbiota.
 A-C. Dynamical responses of bacterial load (A), gut microbiota composition (B), and SCFAs concentration (C) following resistant starch intervention.
 D. Dynamics of two putative resistant starch degraders. ϵ represents the growth impact of resistant starch and its posterior distributions are shown for each degrader.
 CI: credible interval.
 E. Ecological interactions between the two degraders.
 The arrow thickness is proportional to the posterior mean of the corresponding interaction coefficient.
 F. Mean baseline abundances of the two degraders.
-G. Ecological group dynamics of primary resistant starch degraders, generic responders (resistant starch responders excluding the two degraders), and non-responders.
+G. Ecological group dynamics of primary degraders of resistant starch, generic responders (resistant starch responders excluding the two degraders), and non-responders.
 H. Correlations among baseline abundance of un.
 Muribaculaceae, bacterial load and propionate concentration.
-The averaged responses were calculated as the ratio of the area under the curve to the length of observation.
+The time-averaged responses were calculated by dividing the area under the curve by the duration of observation.
 Dashed lines: Lowess regression.
 I. Prediction of SCFAs concentration from gut microbiota compsotion using a random forest regression model.
 “Interpolation” and “extrapolation” are two strategies of splitting all data into the training and test sets (see Fig. 5B for details).
 In all panels, Beijing (BJ), Guangdong (GD), Hunan (HN), Shanghai (SH) are four mice vendors.
 Lines (panels A,D,G) or height of stacked bands represent mean values across mice from the same vendor and shading areas (panels A,D,G) represent the standard error of the mean.
 Un.: unclassified/uncultured.

 Methods

 Animal experiments.
 Specific-pathogen-free (SPF) female C57BL/6J mice were obtained at 6 weeks of age from four different vendors, including Beijing (A Charles River Company, Beijing, China), Hunan (Hunan Slac Jingda Laboratory Animal Company, Ltd., Changsha, China), Guangdong (Guangdong Medical Laboratory Animal Center, Foshan, China)) and Shanghai (SLAC Laboratory Animal Co., Ltd., Shanghai, China).
 Mice were maintained in 12-h light/dark cycle and allowed ad libitum access to food and water throughout the experiment.
 After acclimatizing to the diet and housing environment for 1 week, mice from each vendor were randomly separated into three groups: cellulose group (n = 5), resistant starch group (n = 5), and inulin group (n = 5).
 Composition of all diets including the source of dietary fibers cellulose, resistant starch, and inulin are provided in supplementary table 1 (Table S5).
 Fecal pellets from each mouse were freshly collected over multiple time points: day 0 (before diet change), day 1, 3, 5, 8, 13, 19, 25, and 31 (Figure 1A).
 Fecal samples were snap-frozen in liquid nitrogen and stored at −80 °C until further processing.
-At every cage change (moving the mice to a new clean cage with fresh bedding twice in one week), body weight was individually measured, and food intake and fecal output of each cage mice during the past three days per cage were measured.
-This study was approved by the Institutional Animal Care and Use Committee (IACUC) of the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
+At every cage change (moving the mice to a new clean cage with fresh bedding twice in one week), body weight was individually measured, and food intake and fecal output of each cage mice during the previous three days per cage were measured.
+This study was approved by the Institutional Animal Care and Use Committee of the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.